Magnificent Seven (gymnastics): Optionals

 Strug walked around, trying to shake off the injury to her ankle, as she headed back to the start of the vaulting runway with Karolyi's and her teammates' encouragement.
-She performed the vault well and nearly stuck the landing, however, she immediately lifted her injured leg and collapsed in pain, needing to be carried off the podium.
-The team was guaranteed the gold medal, and the crowd erupted with cheers.
-This image of Strug's vault instantly became the most enduring moment of the 1996 Olympics, and one of the most celebrated moments in American Olympic history.
-Strug not only qualified for vault finals, but also for the All-Around competition.
+With the scores of the three best Russian floor workers yet to be posted, Strug needed to vault a second time to secure the gold medal for her team and prevent the Russians from catching up.
+She performed the second vault well and nearly stuck the landing, however, she immediately lifted her injured leg and collapsed in pain, needing to be carried off the podium.
+Strug scored a 9.712, securing the gold medal, and the crowd erupted with cheers.
+This image of Strug's vault instantly became the most enduring moment of the 1996 Olympics and one of the most celebrated moments in American Olympic history.
+Strug not only qualified for vault finals but also for the All-Around competition.
 In a twist of irony, the vault that secured her place in the All-Around also prohibited her from participating as she was too injured to compete, and Moceanu took her place.
-Miller took her place in vault finals, and Dawes took her place in floor finals.
+Miller took her place in the vault finals, and Dawes took her place in the floor finals.
 Additionally, Dawes qualified for vault finals during this competition, earning the team's high vault score of 9.762.

 Strug was immediately carried away to a hospital tent, however, Karolyi, adamant that she not miss the medal ceremony, eventually carried her to the podium behind the team.
 Miller moved out of her assigned place in line (based on height) to Strug's left side to help lift Strug onto the podium along with Moceanu who was on Strug's right.
 Because of being whisked away from the team and the thick bandage on her leg, Strug didn't have time to put the pants of her warm-up suit on and thus was the only one not wearing them.
 Because of these factors, the resulting team photographs show a less uniform look amongst the teammates than in other years.

-Despite Strug's heroic vault, Miller was the team's highest scoring member of the team competition, earning the second-highest two-day total in the entire competition (78.028, behind Lilia Podkopayeva's 78.061).
-However, Dawes (39.187) was the team's highest scoring member during the optionals portion of the competition (only Simona Amânar's optionals score of 39.387 was higher than that of Dawes), and Strug's optionals total (39.073) also narrowly outscored Miller's (38.967).
+Despite Strug's heroic vault, Miller was the team's highest-scoring member of the team competition, earning the second-highest two-day total in the entire competition (78.028, behind Lilia Podkopayeva's 78.061).
+However, Dawes (39.187) was the team's highest-scoring member during the optionals portion of the competition (only Simona Amânar's optionals score of 39.387 was higher than that of Dawes), and Strug's optionals total (39.073) also narrowly outscored Miller's (38.967).